-The idea is to now refine these approaches by introducing local molecular models of the different chromatin states and of their dynamics of formation: nucleosome positioning and turnover, binding of proteins such as HP1, modification of the histone-tails (Fig. 3) will be included to define local molecular and epigenetic states.
+The next idea is to now refine these approaches by introducing local molecular models of the different chromatin states and of their dynamics of formation : nucleosome positioning and turn-over, binding of proteins such as HP1, modification of the histone-tails (Fig. 8) will be included to define local molecular and epigenetic states.
+The work concerning the improvement of the nucleosome positioning model presented in the "Rapport d'Activité" will be performed in that context of molecular modeling of epigenome.
 This, of course in order to better account for the complexity of local epigenome regulation.
-We assume indeed here that a minimal additional layer of complexity can be introduced (in comparison to the spin models) in a still easy tractable way (ie without not so much computational effort while keeping some genericity).
+We assume indeed here that a minimal additional layer of complexity can be introduced (in comparison to the "spin-like" models) in a still easy tractable way (ie without not so much computational effort while keeping some genericity).
 Moreover, high-resoluted biochemical mapping allow now to build such molecular models.

 3.2 "3D": The copolymer framework.
 Folding of an homopolymer.
 A generic and minimal model to investigate the large-scale 3D organisation and dynamics of chromosomes is to consider chromatin as a semi-flexible self-avoiding homopolymer.
-The conformation of such polymer is controlled by the interplay between thermal motion, steric repulsion and effective monomermonomer interactions that may account for steric confinement, true attractive or repulsive interactions between monomers or interactions mediated by the solvent.
-For example, in a "good solvent" condition, i.e. when steric repulsion dominates, the chain adopts a swollen coil state with a typical size that scales with the number of monomers as $R_g \sim N^{3/5}$ and the contact frequency is given by $P(s) \propto s^{-9/5}$ with s the linear distance between monomers (31); in a "poor solvent" condition, i.e. when effective attraction prevails, the polymer chain becomes compressed and equilibrates into a collapsed globular phase characterized by a high monomer density, a typical size $R_g \sim N^{1/3}$ and a contact frequency that is almost constant at large separation distance; in between, i.e. at the transition point (the so-called θ temperature) where repulsion and attraction counterbalance, the chain adopts a gaussian coil state with $R_g \sim N^{1/2}$ and $P(s) \sim s^{-3/2}$.
+The conformation of such polymer is controlled by the interplay between thermal motion, steric repulsion and effective monomer-monomer interactions that may account for steric confinement, true attractive or repulsive interactions between monomers or interactions mediated by the solvent.
+For example, in a "good solvent" condition, i.e. when steric repulsion dominates, the chain adopts a swollen coil state with a typical size that scales with the number of monomers as $R_g \sim N^{3/5}$ and the contact frequency is given by $P(s) \propto s^{-9/5}$ with s the linear distance between monomers (36); in a "poor solvent"